 - 1. Remove the batteries from the receiver unit to prevent the risk of short circuit. - 2.
 Remove the two motor connection tags from the valve. - 3.
-Remove the valve cover securing screw (see Figure 73). - 4.
-Unclip the valve cover from the valve on the right hand side by inserting a very small screwdriver in the slot on the right hand front of the cover and gently pull towards you to remove the cover. - Turn the gas rate adjusting knob fully anticlockwise and gently manipulate the motor free from the valve (see note).
-(See Figure 74 & Figure 75). - 6.
-Replace with new motor ensuring that the motor is hooked into the right hand lug. - 7.
-Replace the cover and secure with the screw. - 8.
-Remake the motor connections ensuring that the large tag is fitted to the large spade (top connection) and vice versa. - 9.
-Replace the batteries ensuring the correct polarity. - 10.
+Remove the valve cover securing screw (see Figure 71). - 4.
+Pull out the HT lead from the side of the valve. - Unclip the valve cover from the valve on the right hand side by inserting a very small screwdriver in the slot on the right hand front of the cover and gently pull towards you to remove the cover. - Turn the gas rate adjusting knob fully anticlockwise and gently manipulate the motor free from the valve (see note, Figure 72 and Figure 73). - 7.
+Replace with new motor ensuring that the motor is hooked into the right hand lug. - 8.
+Replace the cover and secure with the screw.
+Refit the HT lead. - Remake the motor connections ensuring that the large tag is fitted to the large spade (top connection) and vice versa. - 10.
+Replace the batteries ensuring the correct polarity. - 11.
 Operate the hand set to check the operation of the motor.